MULTIGINATION

 - Open Urbanism Foundation

-The pilots and demonstrators are developed to test and refine the Multigination method in the Turkish city of Basaksehir and the Swiss city of Winterthur, in collaboration with local Living Labs and urban planning departments.
-The method develops in three main phases to progressively transform stakeholders into active contributors of the global urban transition projects.
+The pilot and demonstrator projects are being developed to test and refine the Multigination method in the Turkish city of Basaksehir and the Swiss city of Winterthur, in collaboration with local Urban Living Labs and urban planning departments.
+The method develops in three main phases, each integrating an open source digital tools:

-As explained briefly above, we start from an initial situation where urban transition is essentially top-down, where stakeholder contributions are difficult to take into account because the urban transition production system has not integrated this dimension.
+A first result at the Winterthur site: Often projects start from an initial situation where urban transition is essentially top-down, where contributions from different stakeholders are difficult to take into account because the urban transition design system does not integrate feedback from the collaborative dimension into its global strategic decisions.

-The Winterthur contributory workshop demonstrated that stakeholders (businesses, citizens, researchers, social workers) were highly motivated to contribute once they understood the global method once they understood the global method proposed by Multigination.
-Results analysis showed the city that stakeholders who were free to choose their topics produced interesting contributions aligned with urban transition issues, since 78% of the 73 collected ideas were directly linked to decarbonization.
+The Winterthur participatory workshop demonstrated that stakeholders (businesses, citizens, researchers, social workers) were highly motivated to contribute within the first phase of the Multigination method.
+The analysis of results showed the city that citizens and stakeholders who were free to choose their topics produced qualitative contributions that resonate with urban transition issues, since 78% of the 73 ideas collected were directly related to decarbonization.

 Using the Multigination Method